cchipman21804/EnterpriseCOBOLv6.3/README.md

 investment from the Future Value, the annual interest rate, and the term (in years).
 FPGF runs interactively in a Unix shell or from the TSO READY prompt.

+FRSTFIRE.cbl
+"Forest Fire algorithm"
+This algorithm creates a random 80x40 'orchard'.
+Empty cells grow new trees at random.
+Cells with trees, catch on fire at random.
+Trees adjacent to burning trees catch on fire and turn into empty cells.

 FUELSAVE.cbl
 "Fuel Savings Calculator"
 Energy calculation utility that calculates percentage fuel savings from the